mariadb-corporation/dev-example-flights/README.md

 # Flights

-**Flights** is a web application, backed by the power of the MariaDB Connectors and [MariaDB ColumnStore database](https://mariadb.com/docs/features/mariadb-columnstore/), allows you to analyze over 180 million [flight records from the United States Department of Transportation](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time) in real time without needing to add any indexes!
+**Flights** is a web application, backed by the power of the MariaDB Connectors and [MariaDB ColumnStore database](https://mariadb.com/docs/features/mariadb-columnstore/), allows you to analyze millions [flight records from the United States Department of Transportation](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time) in real time without needing to add any indexes!

 <p align="center" spacing="10">
     <kbd>